opnsense/tools/README.md

 Last but not least, a refresh of OPNsense core and plugins on package sets is invoked using:

-    # make refresh
+    # make refresh[-<step>]

 It will flush all previous packages except for ports, rebuild core and plugins and sign the sets if enabled.
+It can also explicity set "core" or "packages".
 It is used to issue hotfixes.